Marchand, NHL-best Bruins top Panthers 3-1 in Game 1

 Bergeron left the regular-season finale in Montreal in the first period with an upper-body injury, then missed practice Saturday and Sunday.

-“We have not only Bergeron, but a couple of guys that have been under the weather,” coach Jim Montgomery said after the morning skate.
+“We have not only Bergeron, but a couple of guys that have been under the weather,” Montgomery said after the morning skate.

 NOTES: Krejci missed the last six games of the regular season with a lower-body injury. … Bruins D Derek Forbort returned to the lineup.
 He hadn’t played since mid-March because of a lower-body injury.
 D Matt Grzelcyk was a healthy scratch … Panthers C Aleksander Barkov was in the lineup after missing Sunday’s practice. … Florida G Sergei Bobrovsky, a two-time Vezina winner, was the backup.
 He hasn’t played since March 27 because of a non-COVID illness. … Florida led the league in shots on goal per game with 36.82.